Should I Hire an MBA Admissions Consultant? Best Practices for Getting into Business School

 Supporting Applicants with Communication Challenges

-Third, STEM (science, technical, engineering or mathematics) professionals or people with communications deficits can benefit from some assistance with their essays.
+Third, STEM (science, technical, engineering, or mathematics) professionals or people with communication deficits can benefit from some assistance with their essays.
 Although they tend to score higher on the GMAT, which primarily tests quantitative reasoning, STEM candidates frequently face challenges writing solid essays and resumes for business school.
 These challenges can be exacerbated among international applicants who lack competency in English.
 Coaching can help this group of candidates avoid embarrassing defects in their essays that may disqualify them.

 Putting Consultant Costs into Perspective